MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 During the express full backup, DPM takes a snapshot of the replica before updating the replica with the changed blocks.
 To enable more frequent recovery point objectives, as well as to reduce the data loss window, DPM also performs incremental synchronizations in the time between two express full backups.

-As with the protection of file data, if a replica becomes inconsistent with its data source, DPM generates an alert that specifies which server and which data source are affected.
+As with the protection of file data, if a replica becomes inconsistent with its data source, DPM generates an alert that specifies which server and which data sources are affected.
 To resolve the problem, the administrator repairs the replica by initiating a synchronization with consistency check on the replica.
 During a consistency check, DPM performs a block-by-block verification and repairs the replica to bring it back into consistency with the data sources.

 You can schedule a daily consistency check for protection groups or initiate a consistency check manually.